Computer Science (COMP)

 Prerequisites: COMP 404.

-Topics of current interest in computer science.
-May include: advanced software engineering, human computer interaction, advanced networking and systems administration, advanced database systems, computer animation and simulation, finite automata and languages, and intelligent systems.
+Selected topics of current interest in computer science such as: advanced software engineering, advanced networking and systems administration, computer security, human computer interaction, computer animation and simulation, and intelligent systems.
 Prerequisites: varies with topic.

 Total Course fees: $30.00